lruepke/FEM_lecture/sphinx/source/lecture4/fem_in_2d.rst

     \frac{\partial N}{\partial y},
     \end{bmatrix}

+Jacobian matrix
+^^^^^^^^^^^^^^^^
-which gives the relation between the derivatives of :math:`N` with respect to the global and local coordinates.
+:eq:`eq:num_int_isoparam_3` gives the relationship between the derivatives of :math:`N` with respect to the global and local coordinates.
 The matrix in :eq:`eq:num_int_isoparam_3` is called the Jacobian matrix, J, of the coordinate transformation.
 Unfortunately this relationship is in the wrong direction.
 If we have a look at our starting equation :eq:`eq:fem_2d_weak_num_int`, we realize that we need to relate the derivative with respect to global coordinates to the derivative with respect to local coordinates (which is the opposite direction).
 Fortunately this can be done quite easily:

 .. math::
     :label: eq:num_int_isoparam_4